mautic/developer-documentation-new/README.md

 We aim to move all aspects of the developer documentation to Read the Docs (with the exception of the REST API documentation).
 In the video below, [@dennisameling][dennisameling GH profile] explains how the documentation is currently structured and briefly touches upon current limitations we're running into.

 For more background, our end goal, and to let us know if you want to help, please check out [this issue][New docs background and goals].
-Thanks in advance!
+Thanks in advance.

 [![Link to YouTube video with explanation of the current developer documentation structure][YouTube video image]][YouTube video URL]